conp-pcno-training/SDC-LOSSLESS-QC/_episodes/05-making_decisions_about_the_data.md

 > > ![Scroll Plot 6a.1]({{ page.root }}/fig/qc_example_06a1.png "Scroll Plot - Example 6a.1")
 > > ![Scroll Plot 6a.2]({{ page.root }}/fig/qc_example_06a2.png "Scroll Plot - Example 6a.2")
 > > Component 5 has a period of square waves at the time period between 292-300 seconds.
 The topographical data and the shape of the waveform suggest that this component contains cortical data, so the best decision would be to leave the component and remove the time period with the artefacts.
+> >
+> > To mark out a time period, left click the mouse at the start of the time period that you want to mark for removal and then move the mouse to end of the time period and left click again.
+This will add a blue highlight to the time period.
+Then hover over the time period and click **'m'** on the keyboard to add a manual mark to this time period.
+> >
 > > {: .output}
 > {: .solution}
 {: .challenge}